fbSans/evm/README.md

 Each of these memory components are completely separate, and special instructions must be used to transfer data between.

 ### easm - the assembler
+For now it is working as an AOT interpreter, but the goal is to make it generate the bytecode that will be ran by evm.